 Keep in mind you will see good and bad reviews for everything.
 Just because that supplement didn’t have an effect for someone else’s horse doesn’t mean it may not be effective for yours.
 They may not have done their research and were dosing improperly.

 What you are really looking for here is whether the company is reliable.
 Whether their label is legitimate and dependable.
-Whether they have been around on the market for a while.
+How long they have been around on the market.
 Whether they have been successful and acquired trust throughout the equine community.
 If you can answer yes to these questions, then you’ve probably got yourself a good product.

 Step 3: Test, test and test again until you get it right